-Welcome to the Respiratory Module!
-After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index the ALiEM AIR Team is proud to present the highest quality procedure content.
-Below we have listed our selection of the 12 highest quality blog posts within the past 12 months (as of August 2016) related to Respiratory emergencies, curated and approved for residency training by the AIR Series Board.
-More specifically in this module, we identified 4 AIRs and 8 Honorable Mentions.
-We recommend programs give 4 hours (about 20 minutes per article) of III credit for this module.
+Welcome to the Immunology Module!
+After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the ALiEM AIR Team is proud to present the highest quality online immunology content.
+Below we have listed our selection of the 4 highest quality blog posts within the past 12 months (as of July 2017) related to immunology emergencies.
+These are curated and approved for residency training by the AIR Series Board.
+We have identified 0 AIRs and 4 Honorable Mentions.
+We recommend programs give 1 hour (about 15 minutes per article) of III credit for this module.